mainwp/mainwp/readme.txt

 * Fix for premium plugins

 = 1.0.3 - 3-10-14  =
-* Added possibility to disable basic SEO stats
+* Added possibility to turn off basic SEO stats
 * Codex Issue Fixed for displaying header and footer
 * Added support for premium plugins
 * Extended server information with CURL requirement
-* Added Sync, Add Sites and Extension to the plugin footer for easy access
+* Added Sync, Add Sites, and Extension to the plugin footer for easy access

 = 1.0.2 - 2-27-14 =